VintageAyu/DRONZER/README.md

 </div>

 # **DRONZER : Next-Gen Android RAT 🐺**
-DRONZER is an advanced Android Remote Administration Tool (RAT) engineered to stress-test the security architectures of Android 15 and later.
+DRONZER is an advanced **open-source** Android Remote Administration Tool (RAT) engineered to stress-test the security architectures of Android 15 and later.
 While modern OS updates introduce "Private Spaces" and enhanced sandboxing, DRONZER explores the limits of persistent access, data exfiltration, and UI-layer exploitation for educational and red-teaming purposes.

 > [!WARNING]